Swan model visitor#

 self._visit(swan_obj.size, swan_obj, 'size')

-Note that the base class Expression
+The base class Expression

 is visited first.
+Then the properties expr

 Usage#